 About 2 hours before your body thinks it might wake up, it stops making melatonin (a hormone that makes you sleep) and it begins to push more cortisol and adrenaline through your body.

-Now it doesn’t send an adrenaline rush through your system, more like a gentle adrenaline stream.
+It’s not exactly an adrenaline rush through your system, more like a gentle adrenaline stream.

 The cortisol and adrenaline bring you into a lighter sleep state and make it easier to get out of bed.
 Even if it still sucks.